Special Branch (Malaysia)

-The Special Branch (SB; Malay: Cawangan Khas) is an intelligence agency attached to the Royal Malaysia Police.
+The Special Branch (SB; Malay: Cawangan Khas) is an intelligence agency attached to the Royal Malaysia Police (PDRM).
 The SB is empowered to acquire and develop intelligence on internal and external threats to the nation, subversive activities, extremist activities and activities of sabotage and spying.
 The SB has also been accused of carrying out unlawful enforced disappearances.

 The SB is responsible for analyzing situations and advising on the necessary courses of action for various departments and agencies, both within the police department and in coordination with other related agencies.
-In the past, they have worked together in reforming the Thai Special Branch.
+In the past, they have worked together with Thai police officers in reforming the Thai Special Branch.

-Background
+History

-The Special Branch is a department within the Royal Malaysia Police that is responsible for gathering and analyzing intelligence to maintain national security.
-The agency was established in 1948 during the British colonial era and has since evolved to become a key intelligence agency in Malaysia.
+The SB was established in 1948 during the British colonial era and has since evolved to become a key intelligence agency in Malaysia.

-The SB was initially modelled after the Special Branch of the United Kingdom.
+In August 2025, Inspector-General of Police Datuk Seri Mohd Khalid Ismail stated that SB officers were involved in 144 operations between January and July 2025 targeting economic sabotage, migrant smuggling, and document forgery.

+Controversies

+On May 11, 2021, Abdul Hamid Bador accused Malaysian officials of using SB for political purposes.
+This was despite his promise to not allow the unit to silence anyone critical of the Malaysian government in a 2019 statement.

+On June 5, 2026, ex-SB counter-terrorism officer Mohd Nazli Mohamed was fined for accepting a bribe worth RM10,500 from the father of an Islamic State suspect.